Giovan Battista Fidanza

 Journal articles

-- A rediscovered altarpiece by Pietro da Cortona and insights into the collaboration between the master and his pupils, «The Burlington Magazine», no. 1325, vol. CLV, 2013, pp. 541-545.
+• G.B.
+Fidanza, A rediscovered altarpiece by Pietro da Cortona and insights into the collaboration between the master and his pupils, «The Burlington Magazine», no. 1325, vol. CLV, 2013, pp. 541-45.

 Book chapters

-- Wood and Architecture.
+• G.B.
+Fidanza, Wood and Architecture.
 Pliny’s Legacy in the Treatises of Alberti and Cataneo, in The Nature of Art.
-Pliny the Elder on materials, edited by A. Anguissola and A. Grüner, Turnhout, Brepols, 2020, pp. 91-99.
+Pliny the Elder on materials, edited by A. Anguissola and A. Grüner, Turnhout, Brepols, 2020, pp. 91-9.

-- Gli inventari delle chiese prescritti dal Concilio Romano del 1725: una fonte per la storia dell’arte, in Incorrupta monumenta Ecclesiam defendunt.
+• G.B.
+Fidanza, Gli inventari delle chiese prescritti dal Concilio Romano del 1725: una fonte per la storia dell’arte, in Incorrupta monumenta Ecclesiam defendunt.
 Studi offerti a mons.
 Sergio Pagano, prefetto dell’Archivio Segreto Vaticano.
 II Archivi, Archivistica, Diplomatica, Paleografia, edited by A. Gottsmann, P. Piatti and A.E.
-Rehberg, Vatican City, Archivio Segreto Vaticano, 2018, pp. 401-416 (Series Collectanea Archivi Vaticani).
+Rehberg, Vatican City, Archivio Segreto Vaticano, 2018, pp. 401-16 (Series Collectanea Archivi Vaticani).